mircealungu/student-projects/writing_rules/Avoid_Adjectives.md

 # Avoid Adjectives

 Adjectives are usually your opinions or judgements.
 Use them sparingly if at all.

-In a scientific text you should keep opinions for the *Discussion* section.
-Everywhere else, stick to facts.
+In scientific writing, you present the facts, the reader derives the opinions.

 Look at *fruitful* in the following example:
 > In these meetings we had *fruitful* discussions...